 If none of the above strategies seem feasible then you may want to create an interim state for the app.
 The goal here would be to finish a subsection of the original requirements and bring the app to an interim state.
 We want to make progress on the story but we land at a point that isn’t described in the original story: we’re creating this interim state.
 The suggestion here is simply that we might need to think outside the box in terms of delivering a story—that we can possibly offer a detour that makes progress on the original requirement.

-The goal is always to slice stories vertically, but there are times when we need to perform a vertical slice and get some foundational work done.
-In this case maybe your story requires a new service and we need to take a technical story to perform some backend setup.
+The goal is always to slice stories vertically, but there are times when we need to perform a horizontal slice and get some foundational work done.

 If all else fails then we might need to take a spike to do some discovery and documentation.
 The purpose of this would be to solve the hardest problems of the story and sort out any grey areas.
 With a game plan in place the story should be easier to complete.
 This really should be saved for special cases and used as a last resort.